 - Draw a frame near the top right-hand corner on the first page.
 It should have the following dimensions: W 38mm H 20mm, its X and Y values will depend on where it is drawn.
 Use the info palette to check the frames width and height. - 2.
 Ensure the frame is selected, if it isn't click Select over it.
 Choose the Rotate tool (fig. 19).
-Click Select in the A option on the info palette, type Ctrl U to clear the current contents, enter 90 and press Return.
-Choose the Select tool. - To move the frame to its required position click and hold Select until the frames outline changes colour.
-Drag the frame up into the title area and using the info palette position it at: X 179mm Y 47mm. - 4.
-Click Select in the frame so that it gets the caret and enter Issue One.
-The text will appear sideways (fig. 1). - 5.
-Select the text, click on the Modify text button (fig. 17) to open the Modify text dialogue box and change its Font to Homerton, its H Scale to 50%, its Size to 40pt (use the last option on the menu) and click on Bold.
+Click Select on the pre-defined 90° box on the info palette.
+Choose the Select tool. - 3.
+To move the frame to its required position click and hold Select until the frames outline changes colour and you see a cross of 4 arrows.
+Still holding Select drag the frame up into the title area and using the info palette position it at: X 179mm Y 47mm. - Click Select in the frame so that it gets the caret and enter Issue One.
+The text will appear sideways (fig. 1). - Select the text, click on the Modify text button (fig. 17) to open the Modify text dialogue box and change its Font to Homerton, its H Scale to 50%, its Size to 40pt (use the last option on the menu) and click on Bold.
 Click on OK. - 6.
 Click Select to clear the selection.